tonymm81/web_page/README.md

 - Next I add the salt and pepper for user password crypting what happens in apiSign.ts route.

+- I fix the typos in projects site and also add some screenshots from project android app

 #### OBS
-- in server use npx prisma generate
+- Do not update the prisma 7 because it does not support mysql connections (21.12.2025) in server side.

 ### to do in next version
 - Update node packages -> ok in version 194
 - update the projects view.
-Add phone app screen shots
+Add phone app screen shots -> ok in version 194
 - Add local ai project details to projects part
 - Perhaps we could build some kind of contact me part
-- Check the site text, that there is not any typos
+- Check the site text, that there is not any typos -> ok in version 194
 - Check the server side datetime, could this be automated? old issue.
 Server side datetime didnt not use the correct time zone. -> ok in version 194
 - Update the password handling to use salt and pepper method.
-Now the ohter is missing.
+Now the ohter is missing.-> ok in version 194

-- check the Database ommunication, is that safe still.
+- check the Database ommunication, is that safe still.-> ok in version 194

 # installs backend: